-The government-wide financial statements include the statement of net position and the statement of activities.
+The government-wide financial statements include the Statement of Net Position and the Statement of Activities.
 These statements report financial information for the City as a whole except for the fiduciary funds.
-The Fire Department Relief Association (FDRA) is reported in the agency fund financial statements.
+The Fire Department Relief Association (FDRA) is reported in the custodial fund financial statements.

-The statement of net position includes all assets plus deferred outflows of resources, less liabilities and deferred inflows of resources, equaling net position.
-The statement of activities presents revenue and expense information showing how the city's net position changed during the year.
+The Statement of Net Position includes all assets plus deferred outflows of resources, less liabilities and deferred inflows of resources, equaling Net Position.
+The Statement of Activities presents revenue and expense information showing how the city's net position changed during the year.
 Over time, increases or decreases to the City's net position serve as a useful indicator of whether the City's financial position is improving or deteriorating.